 Captive Power Plants

-As a fast-track solution to bridge the demand-supply gap in the power sector, KE purchases surplus power from various small and large-scale captive power plants set up by industrial-scale users.
-Recent development includes Lotte Chemicals Pakistan Limited that would be supplying 11-14 MWs to KE.
+As a fast-track solution to bridge the demand-supply gap, KE purchases surplus power from various small and large-scale captive power plants set up by industrial-scale users, and in this regard an option of supply of 11-14 MWs from Lotte Chemicals Pakistan Limited is also being pursued.